Romanov, By: Nadine Brandes

 "I am a Romanov, and I will value life --- every persons life--above all else.
 There is nothing to gain from hatred of our fellow man."

 Nadine Brandes!
 WHAT?
 Okay, I read this book in a solid day, one sitting, and enjoyed every minute with no regrets.
 After I finished, I couldn't process it all, its hard to think, then I had to help my sister sleep, then get back to trying to process it all!
 Nadine Brandes does amazing work with adding Christianity in her books, its so beautiful to see--read.
-There are so many great lessons and points of view that are good for people to see!
+There are so many great lessons and points of view that are good for people to view!
 I feel like the main lessons in this one was: Forgiveness.
 And Moving On.
 Both greatly said, and very helpful, especially with the view of God with it.
 The add of magic and spells didn't feel at all witchcraft, and was a nice touch to add for a historical-fiction story!

-So, at last, I rate this a 10/10, and 12-Adults.
+So, at last, I rate this a 8.5/10, and 12-Adults.

 Happy reading :D